Appointments are now available to book on line. You will need to complete a request form at reception and we will send you log on details.

 House visits are only available for patients who are housebound because of illness or disability.

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the surgery.

-Our practice is designated a training practice and we usually have a doctor with us who is training to work in general practice.
-This doctor works alongside our trainer, Dr Stagg.
-When you see our registrar you may be asked for consent to have the consultation videoed.
+Our practice is a designated training practice and we currently have 2 doctors with us who are training to work in general practice.
+Dr Douglas and Dr Hayman are trainers.
+When you see our registrar’s you may be asked for consent to have your consultation videoed.